parasytezz/tp/docs/DeveloperGuide.md

 ### Set Category Command
 The sequence diagram below illustrates the process for resolving the "category" command.
 ![SetCategory.drawio.png](Images%2FSetCategory.drawio.png)

+## Expense Manager Features
+### Add Command

+For the expense manager, the add function works similar to the contact manager.
+The only difference being the names of the objects and the classes.

 ---
 ## Product scope
 ### Target user profile